vinifmor/bauh/README.md

 env/bin/bauh  ( launch the application )
 ```

-If you want do not want to clone / download this repository, go your **Home** folder and execute the commands above, but replace the second by ```env/bin/pip install bauh```.
+If you do not want to clone / download this repository, go your **Home** folder and execute the commands above, but replace the second by ```env/bin/pip install bauh```.

 ### Autostart